The Mortal Instruments: City of Bones: Plot

-As Simon recovers at the Institute, Clary notices two puncture marks on his shoulder, while he discovers he suddenly no longer needs eyeglasses.
-Clary shares a romantic evening with Jace, ending in a kiss.
+As Simon recovers at the institute, Clary notices two puncture marks on his shoulder, while he discovers he no longer needs eyeglasses.
+Clary shares an evening with Jace, ending in a kiss.
 When Simon jealously confronts Clary about it, she downplays the incident, angering Jace.
-Simon confesses he loves Clary, though she does not reciprocate his feelings.
+Simon confesses he loves Clary, who does not reciprocate his feelings.

-Clary realizes the Mortal Cup is hidden inside one of Madame Dorothea's tarot cards that her mother painted as a gift.
-The group goes to Dorothea's apartment, but a demon has replaced her.
+Clary realizes the Cup is hidden inside one of Madame Dorothea's tarot cards that her mother painted as a gift.
+The group goes to Dorothea's apartment, where a demon has replaced her.
 Simon and Jace kill it, but Alec is lethally stung.
-Clary retrieves the Mortal Cup card, and they return to the institute.
+Clary retrieves the Cup card, and they return to the institute.
 Hodge summons Magnus Bane to heal Alec.

-Clary removes the Mortal Cup from the card and gives it to Hodge, who betrays them by summoning Valentine Morgenstern through a portal and giving him the Cup.
+Clary removes the Cup from the card and gives it to Hodge, who betrays them by summoning Valentine through a portal and giving him the Cup.
 When Valentine reveals he is Clary's father, she refuses to join him.
-She puts the cup back into the card, then escapes through the portal that transports her to Luke's store.
-Luke, revealed to be the werewolf who helped fight the vampires, confirms that Valentine is her father and says Clary had an older brother named Jonathan, who died as a toddler.
-Luke and his werewolf pack go to the Institute with Clary to battle Valentine after he summons demons through a roof opening.
-Simon finds Jocelyn, still unconscious, at the Institute, and he and Isabelle close the roof opening with help from a repentant Hodge.
+She jams the Cup back into the card, then escapes through the portal that transports her to Luke's store.
+Luke, revealed to be one of the werewolves who fought the vampires, confirms that Valentine is her father.
+Clary also had an older brother named Jonathan, who died as a toddler.
+Luke and his werewolf pack go to the institute with Clary to battle Valentine who summons demons through a roof opening.
+Simon finds Jocelyn, still unconscious, at the institute.
+He and Isabelle close the opening with help from a repentant Hodge.

-Clary and Jace fight Valentine, who lies by claiming Jace is his son.
-Clary tricks Valentine by giving him a replica Mortal Cup, then pushes him into the portal, destroying it.
+Clary and Jace fight Valentine, who claims Jace is his son.
+Clary tricks Valentine by giving him a replica Cup, then pushes him into the portal, destroying it.
 Jocelyn is rescued but remains unresponsive at the hospital.
 Clary uses her new-found powers to repair the apartment.
-Jace arrives, confessing he needs her and disbelieves they are siblings and will uncover the truth.
+Jace arrives, confessing he needs her.
+He disbelieves they are siblings and plans to uncover the truth.
 Realizing she belongs in the Shadowhunter world, Clary returns to the Institute with Jace.